Essiee1/Case-Study--Malaria-in-Africa/README.md

 The data on malaria incidence, malaria cases reported and women on Intermittent Malaria Preventive Therapy were retrieved from the world bank open data source.
 The longitude and latitude data were manually uploaded by the owner of the dataset.

 #### Comprehensive
-The day is not comprehensive as some of the columns have empty cells.
+The data is not comprehensive as some of the columns have empty cells.

 #### Current
 Data is not current as it was uploaded 2 years ago and it was collected from 2007-2017.